Skip to content

 Deterministic first.
 AI-assisted only when useful.

 KEMSafe should not put an LLM in the default critical path.
-Routine actions should be checked with deterministic controls such as identity, capability, policy, revocation, and trust state.
+Routine actions are checked with deterministic controls such as identity, capability, policy, revocation, and trust state.
 High-risk actions can trigger deeper Proof-of-Intent analysis, anomaly checks, and human review.

 Fast path